 Student names and addresses may be released to the Blackhawk Technical College Foundation for foundation-related activities.
 The Foundation is considered part of the College and will hold such information confidential, using the information only in specific activities intended to aid and support the College.
-Release of such information to the Foundation will be made only with the approval of the College President or his/her designee.
+The release of such information to the Foundation will be made only with the approval of the College President or his/her designee.

 U.S. Patriot Act

 The College must release, without consent or knowledge of the student, personally identifiable information from a student’s education record to the Attorney General of the United States or his/her designee in connection with the investigation or prosecution of terrorism crimes specified in sections 233b (g)(5)(B) and 2331 of Title 18, U.S. Code.

 Personnel employed by the College who have consent in the form of a written release of information, signed by the student, may disclose student information to appropriate outside agencies or persons.